 When you begin your day with a routine, it sets you up for a stress-free day which helps you keep Vata in balance.
 A healthy daily routine includes waking up early in the morning every day, giving special attention to your eyes, meditating, practising yoga, breathing exercise for 5-10 minutes, having a warm and fresh breakfast which include apple, orange, and other fresh fruits.
 Practising daily routine brings discipline to your life which is effective in relieving stress.
 Shirodhara

 Medicated water, herbal oils and medicated milk are poured on the forehead through a special method for 30 to 45 minutes.
 It reduces anxiety, depression and mental stress and rejuvenates the central nervous system.

 Medicine and tonics

-When stress leads to derangement of vata, pitta, and kapha, medicines and tonics (rasayan) are usually prescribed by doctors to bring back the deranged manas to normalcy.
-Medicines like Brahmi Ghrita, Sarasvatarishta, Ashwagandharishta, or Kshirbala Taila, and on the other hand, tonics (rasayan) like Chywanaprasha, Brahmi Rasayana, or Shatavari Leha are described in Ayurveda as tonic for brain.
-Also herbs like brahmi, shatavari, vacha, jatamansi, and tagar help in stimulating brain activity.
+When stress leads to derangement of Vata, pitta, and Kapha, medicines and tonics (rasayan) are usually prescribed by doctors to bring back the deranged manas to normalcy.
+Medicines like Brahmi Ghrita, Sarasvatarishta, Ashwagandharishta, or Kshirbala Taila, and on the other hand, tonics (rasayan) like Chywanaprasha, Brahmi Rasayana, or Shatavari Leha are described in Ayurveda as a tonic for the brain.
+Also herbs like Brahmi, Shatavari, Vacha, jatamansi, and tagar help in stimulating brain activity.